Tom Brady: TV and film

+Endorsements and product development

 In 2007, Brady was a model for the Stetson cologne.
-Brady has endorsed brands including Uggs, Under Armour, Movado, Aston Martin and Glaceau Smartwater.
-According to Forbes, he earned about $7 million from endorsements alone in 2014.
-In 2016, he began appearing in a Beautyrest Black commercial campaign for Simmons Bedding Company.
-In 2016, he launched his own line of vegan snacks.

-On January 20, 2016, Brady announced the launch of his peak performance website TB12Sports.com.
-The site features Brady's training regimen information and includes a store to purchase TB12 equipment and merchandise.
-Later in the year, on August 23, 2016, the TB12 brand then expanded to offer a snack line.
-The snacks contain raw, vegan, and organic ingredients that are also free of gluten and dairy.
-The following month, Brady, alongside Boston Private and Robert Paul Properties, announced the formation of the TB12 Foundation.
-The purpose of the nonprofit foundation is to provide free post-injury rehabilitation care and training to underprivileged young athletes.
-In March 2017, Brady moved beyond his snack line and partnered with meal-kit startup Purple Carrot to offer his line of TB12 Performance Meals.
+He has endorsed brands including Uggs, Under Armour, Movado, Aston Martin and Glaceau Smartwater.
+Brady earned about $7 million from endorsements in 2014.
+In 2016, he began appearing in a Beautyrest Black commercial campaign for Simmons Bedding Company and launched a line of vegan snacks.
+In 2016, Brady announced the launch of TB12Sports.com, which features his training regimen information and a store to purchase TB12 merchandise.
+On August 23, 2016, the TB12 brand expanded to offer a snack line.
+Brady announced the formation of the TB12 Foundation, a nonprofit to provide free post-injury rehabilitation and training to underprivileged young athletes.
+In 2017, Brady partnered with meal-kit startup Purple Carrot to offer TB12 Performance Meals.
 The meals utilize whole foods and focus on providing nutrients for workout recovery.
-On September 19, 2017, Simon & Schuster published Brady's first book The TB12 Method: How to Achieve a Lifetime of Sustained Peak Performance.
-Within 48 hours, it had become a number one best-seller on Amazon.com.
-The book also reached No. 1 on The New York Times weekly Best Sellers list, to be featured in the edition of October 8, 2017.
+In September 2017, Simon & Schuster published Brady's first book The TB12 Method: How to Achieve a Lifetime of Sustained Peak Performance, which became a number one best-seller on Amazon.com and The New York Times weekly Best Sellers list.
+In 2021, Brady endorsed Subway and its partnership with Hero Bread, a company that produces low-net-carb baked goods in which he is an investor.

-Filmmaker Gotham Chopra filmed Brady during the 2017 off-season and regular season for a Facebook Watch documentary series entitled Tom vs Time.
-According to The New York Times, the documentary follows Brady as he "conducts his ongoing subversion campaign against the actuarial tables of quarterback longevity."
-He launched a production company, 199 Productions, in 2020.

 In 2021, Brady and Richard Rosenblatt co-founded a sports-based NFT platform called Autograph.
 Autograph reached a deal with DraftKings for exclusive distribution on Autograph's sports products, creating the DraftKings Marketplace.
-In January 2021, Autograph announced it raised $170M in funding led by Andreessen Horowitz and Kleiner Perkins.
+In January 2021, Autograph announced it raised $170M in funding.
+In 2023, the company announced layoffs for nearly a third of its workforce.
+On September 6, 2023, it was announced that Delta Air Lines had hired Brady as a strategic advisor.
+In January 2024, Brady agreed to merge his health and apparel brands with NoBull and to become its second largest shareholder.

-Also in 2021, Brady, among other high-profile athletes and celebrities, was a paid spokesperson for FTX, a cryptocurrency exchange.
-In November 2022, FTX filed for bankruptcy, wiping out billions of dollars in customer funds and Brady's stake in the company.
-He, alongside other spokespeople, is currently being sued for promoting unregistered securities through a class-action lawsuit.
+Also in 2021, Brady, among other athletes and celebrities, was a paid spokesperson for FTX, a cryptocurrency exchange.
+In 2022, FTX filed for bankruptcy, wiping out billions of dollars in customer funds.
+He, alongside other spokespeople, is being sued through a class-action lawsuit, for promoting unregistered securities.
 In February 2022, the U.S. 11th Circuit Court of Appeals ruled in a lawsuit against Bitconnect that the Securities Act of 1933 extends to targeted solicitation using social media.
-In 2023, it was reported Tom Brady owned 1,144,861 common shares in FTX, and he and his wife lost an estimated combined value of $45 million when FTX went bankrupt.
+In 2023, it was reported Brady owned 1 million shares in FTX, and he and his wife lost an estimated combined value of $45 million when FTX went bankrupt.

+In November 2025, Brady announced that blood drawn from his family's elderly dog prior to its death was used in non-invasive cloning technology.
+Brady partnered with Colossal Biosciences to create the clone named Junie and is an investor in the company.